 I was eager to return from the northeast to points relatively more south and west, and when my husband was offered a job in Chicano/a literary studies at Rice University in Houston, his home town, I accompanied him with our baby son.
 In 1997, I joined the Rice faculty.
 That same year we had a second son.
 We have been surrounded by a beautiful extended family in Houston for all the years since.
 They have attended not only soccer games but also Chicano Studies events hosted at Rice.
-Our sons are now Rice undergraduates.
+One son is a Rice alum, the other, an undergrad now.

 In 2014, I co-founded a Public Humanities educational project, The Institute for Women Surfers — the initiative emerged out of popular activist response to long term research I’ve done about surfers.
 The Institute is an ongoing project, offering training in grassroots political education for activists and publicizing the creative and activist work of its participants.
 It has done 3 trainings in California, one in Europe (Wales), one in Oceania (Australia).

-Invited lectures I’ve given over the last few years have addressed a range of topics for both scholarly and also for general public audiences.
-Some of the scholarly venues include: Stanford University, where I am an affiliated visiting scholar, Cardiff University in Wales; the University of Bath, England; the University of Waikato in Raglan, Aotearoa (New Zealand); the University of Basque Country in Vitoria-Gasteiz, Spain; the University of Western Australia, Perth; the Huntington/USC Institute on California and the West, at the Huntington Library; the University of New Mexico.
-Presentations for the public have been for audiences of: San Onofre Parks Foundation; Santa Monica Conservancy, Heal the Bay, and Black Surfers Collective; Global Wave Conference; California Green Summit; Rally: A Public Space for Social Entrepreneurship in San Francisco; Patagonia in San Francisco on the International Day of the Girl; Texas Democrat Women; Advanced Placement (AP) training for teachers in the Rice University Center for College Readiness.
+Invited lectures I’ve given over the last several years have addressed a range of topics for both scholarly and public audiences.
+Some of the scholarly venues include: Stanford University, where I am an affiliated visiting scholar; Monash University in Frankston Australia; Cardiff University in Wales; the University of Bath, England; the University of Waikato in Raglan, Aotearoa/New Zealand; the University of Basque Country in Vitoria-Gasteiz, Spain; the University of Western Australia, Perth; the Huntington/USC Institute on California and the West, at the Huntington Library; the University of New Mexico.
+Presentations for the public have included: Australian National Surfing Museum, Torquay, Victoria; San Onofre Parks Foundation; Santa Monica Conservancy, Heal the Bay, and Black Surfers Collective; Global Wave Conference; California Green Summit; Rally: A Public Space for Social Entrepreneurship in San Francisco; Patagonia in San Francisco on the International Day of the Girl; Texas Democrat Women; Advanced Placement (AP) training for teachers in the Rice University Center for College Readiness.